What does sustainable fashion mean for Aimmea?

 Aimmea and the 1%

 We also choose European producers of our haberdashery, for example our buttons come from Lithuania where they use recycled materials to make beautiful buttons.
-Our packaging is currently the most sustainable as it is 100% biodegradable and leaves no microplastic behind.
+Our packaging is currently the most sustainable because it is 100% biodegradable and therefore leaves no microplastic behind.
 Not only the mailers in which we send the orders but also the product bags themselves.

 Durability also means that your garment is made from a high quality fabric and thus lasts a long time.
 We want you to place a new order with us because you want something new, not because your garment is falling apart after 1 season as is the case with fast-fashion clothing brands.
 Did you know that such clothing brands purposely make fabrics of poor quality so that you will quickly buy something new from them again?
 That falls under the bit of greed I mentioned earlier.
 Of course we want to make money, there is – in our opinion – nothing wrong with that, but we like to do that honestly and in a positive way for people, animals and planet.